guycalledavinash/aws/autoscaling-lb/README.md

 This copies the pem file to bashtion host.
 We can now login with private IP of one of the private subnets.

+12. Configure a generic load balancer, enabling incoming traffic

+13. Copy the DNS, paste it!

+This applies both to microservices architecture and a petty static web application.

+Thanks

 Contributors are welcome